 You may belong to any industry but there is one industry which will have touched your life in some way or the other.
 It is the hospitality industry.
-In this article, we discuss the top trends of the hospitality industry in 2020 and beyond.
+In this article, we discuss the top trends in the hospitality industry in 2023 and beyond.

 We will, however, go a step further to discuss the top fashions and fads of the hospitality industry.